 This post may contain affiliate links.
 Please read our Disclosure Policy.

 If you love biscotti as much as I do, try my gluten free pumpkin biscotti recipe too!
-You can also try a cousin to biscotti called Mandelbrot.
+You can also try a tasty cousin of biscotti called Mandelbrot.
 It is not quite as crunchy as biscotti, but Gluten Free Mandelbrot is made similarly.

 WOW!
 This recipe is AMAZING!!
 Thank you so much, I’ve missed biscotti so much, and these are better than any biscotti I’ve ever had!
 Oh dear, I need to make this in bulk for my family.
 SO delicious!!!!!!
 I used my own GF mix added 1/4 t of psyllium husk powder since my mix has no gums.”
 They did break while turning them over, but trust me, no one cares.”